- Black bear archery and crossbow season is Sept. 30 – December 31, 2023.

-- Black bear gun seasons – A special September and October bear firearms season and a bear firearms season running concurrent with the deer firearms season will again be in place for 2020.
-There are no permit only counties for any bear firearms season in 2020.
-Additionally, a concurrent antlerless deer and bear season will take place on private and public land in 29 counties from October 22-25.
-Please consult the 2020-2021 Hunting and Trapping Regulations Summary for additional details.
+- Black bear gun seasons – A special September and October bear firearms season and a bear firearms season running concurrent with the deer firearms season in select counties will again be in place for 2023.
+There are no permit only counties for any bear firearms season in 2023.
+Additionally, a concurrent antlerless deer and bear season will take place on private and public land in 42 counties or parts thereof from October 26-29.
+Please consult the 2023-2024 Hunting and Trapping Regulations Summary for additional details.

 - A legislative rule was approved during the 2016 legislative session which requires all successful bear hunters to submit a first premolar tooth to the DNR by January 31 of the year following the harvest.